 Upon login. a customer is immediately presented with a consolidated view of all of their entire VxRail estate, whether that is locally or spread nationally or globally.

-From a monitoring perspective MyVxRail elevates the user above all individual vCenter Servers, providing a view of all VxRail systems and vCenter Servers at the same time, as shown below, whereas a single vCenter UI will only show it’s respective VxRail cluster(s).
+From a monitoring perspective MyVxRail elevates the user above the various individual vCenter Servers, providing a view of all VxRail systems and vCenter Servers at the same time, as shown below, whereas a single vCenter UI will only show it’s respective VxRail cluster(s).

 While the MyVxRail portal does not provide a direct alerting mechanism today, the information and detail available within the MyVxRail portal, backed by Machine Learning and Advanced Analytics, varies from high level system Summary Information, simplified Health Scores, Alarms, Performance Anomaly Detention, and Capacity Planning to VxRail Lifecycle Management and Upgrades.